JonathanWilbur/mueller-report/volume1.md

 **\[ REDACTED: Personal Privacy \]**"
-"confirmation of the authorization to investigate such individuals," the memorandum stressed, "does not suggest that the special counsel has made a determination that any of them has committed a crime ."
-Second, with respect to Michael Cohen, the memorandum recognized the special counsel's authority to investigate " leads relate\[d\] to Cohen's establishment and use of essential consultants LLC to, inter alia, receive funds from Russian-backed entities."
+"confirmation of the authorization to investigate such individuals," the memorandum stressed, "does not suggest that the special counsel has made a determination that any of them has committed a crime."
+Second, with respect to Michael Cohen, the memorandum recognized the special counsel's authority to investigate "leads relate\[d\] to Cohen's establishment and use of essential consultants LLC to, inter alia, receive funds from Russian-backed entities."
 Third, the memorandum memorialized the special counsel's authority to investigate individuals and entities who were possibly engaged in "jointly undertaken activity" with existing subjects of the